 Wesley Community Action runs the Elder Abuse Response Service (EARS) for people aged 65 and over living in the greater Wellington region (Wellington, Porirua, Kapiti Coast and the Hutt Valley).

-Our EARS team provides support, information and advocacy, and works with elders and their whānau to create sustainable safety.
+Te Waka Haumaru, our older persons team, provides support, information and advocacy, and works with elders and their whānau to create sustainable safety.

 This support may include:

 Anyone who is 65 or older and living in the greater Wellington area can seek help from our EARS team.

 An older person can contact the team themselves, or a family member, friend, neighbour or health professional can do it on their behalf.

 In an emergency call 111.